Hiome/Door/README.md

 arduino-cli core install arduino:avr
 ```

-Then run `./verify.sh` from this directory to make sure it all worked.
+Then run `bin/avril verify` from this directory to make sure it all worked.

-When you're ready to generate hex files, run `./compile.sh`.
+When you're ready to generate hex files, run `bin/avril compile`.
 Make sure `OUTPUT_DIR` is set correctly in script.